hyperion-project/hyperion.ng/docs/docs/en/api/Guidelines.md

 # Guidelines
-Improve the experience with Hyperion by following a rule set
+Improve the user experience with Hyperion by following these guidelines.

 [[toc]]

 ## Priority Guidelines
-The possibilities of priorities mixing and using is endless.
-But where are a lot of possibilities you require also some guidelines to reduce confusion on user and developer side and to get the best matching experience possible.
+Please adhere to the following priority guidelines to avoid user confusion and ensure the best user experience possible:

-The user expects, that an Effect or Color should be higher in priority than capturing as you usually run them from remotes and not all time.
+The user expects that an effect or color should be higher in priority (lower in value) than capturing, as colors/effects are usually run intermittently.
-While we have different capture/input methods, we follow also a specific priority chain to make sure that it fit's the most use cases out of the box.

 |          Type           | Priority/Range | Recommended |                  Comment                   |
 | :---------------------: | :------------: | :---------: | :----------------------------------------: |